Tales from the Dark 1: Plot

 Ho, a fortune-teller who can see ghosts, is retiring from his trade to spend more time with his wife and son.
 His last clients are Cheung, a swimming coach, and Cheung's pregnant wife, who claims she is being haunted by a ghost.
-Ho teams up his neighbour Lan, a crystal seller and fellow fortune-teller, to unravel the mystery.
+Ho teams up with his neighbour Lan, a crystal seller and fellow fortune-teller, to unravel the mystery.
 It turns out that Cheung had an affair with his student, Chan Siu-ting, and made her pregnant.
 After Cheung scorned her, Chan drowned herself at sea and became a vengeful ghost.
 Ho and Lan manage to convince Chan's ghost to give up her desire for revenge and find peace in the afterlife.
 Ho later learns that his son has inherited his ability to see ghosts.